minerva-ds/diabetes-risk-identification-and-prediction/README.md

-# D.R.I.P.: Diabetes Risk Identification and Prediction
+# Diabetes Risk Identification and Prediction (D.R.I.P.)
 Diabetes impacts over 460 million people globally, with an estimated 22% of adults undiagnosed.
-D.R.I.P. is a [predictive web application](https://minerva-ds.github.io/diabetes-risk-identification-and-prediction/deployment/index.html)[^4] designed to help healthcare providers pre-screen for diabetes risk and educate individuals about their risk factors.
+Diabetes Risk Identification and Prediction (D.R.I.P.) is a [predictive web application](https://minerva-ds.github.io/diabetes-risk-identification-and-prediction/deployment/index.html)[^4] designed to help healthcare providers pre-screen for diabetes risk and educate individuals about their risk factors.
 Powered by a machine learning[^1] model trained on data from the CDC's Behavioral Risk Factor Surveillance System, the application achieves a ROC AUC[^2] score of 0.826, successfully identifying 81% of at-risk individuals.

 ![Diabetes Risk Prediction](images/drip-header.png)